joaorbrandao/RaspberryPi-Projects/README.md

 ## Getting Started

-To use this theme, choose one of the following options to get started:
+To use these projects, choose one of the following options to get started:
 * Download the latest release
 * Fork this repository on GitHub

 ## Projects

+To use some of these projects you must have **Node.js** and **npm** installed.
+Between brackets are mencioned the modules you have to install.
-* Node.js Server
+* Node.js Server (express, body-parser, winston)

 ## Bugs and Issues